ringpackages/wordgame/README.md

-# wordgame
+# WordGame

 Word game package for the Ring programming language

+## Install

+	ringpm install wordgame

+## Author

+	This game is developed by Gal Zsolt